 The best means to list which replication copies exist on a file system is running snpolicy -listrepcopies command.
 The rmrepcopy, mvrepcopy and exportrepcopy options should be used to manage the copies.
 Replication and Replication can be performed on deduplicated or non-deduplicated Deduplication data.
-Even if the source system is running deduplication, you can still replicate non-deduplicated data to the target using the rep\dedup=off policy parameter.
+Even if the source system is running deduplication, you can still replicate non-deduplicated data to the target using the rep_dedup=off policy parameter.
 A good example of when this makes sense is replicating into a TSM relation point which is storing to tape.
 If deduplicated replication is used, the store to tape requires retrieving files from the blockpool.
 This is much more likely to stall tape drives than streaming raw file content to tape.
 The tradeoff here is that all file data will be sent over the network even if the target system has already seen it.
 So if the limiting resource is network bandwidth and the data is amenable to deduplication, then deduplication-enabled replication into TSM may perform better.
 With deduplicated replication, the file contents are deduplicated prior to replication.
 There is no concept of replication using deduplicated data without deduplicating the data on the source system.
 Replication data is moved via a pull model, in which the target of replication asks the source system to send it data it does not yet have.
 For non-deduplicated replication, this will be performed over the network UNLESS the source file system is cross mounted on the target, in which case the target will use local I/O to copy the data.
 The number of files actively being replicated at the same time, and the size of the buffer used for I/O in the non-deduplicated data case are controlled by the replicate threads and data buffer size parameters on the target system.
-The default buffer size is 4 Mbytes, and the default stream count is 4.
-Replication and It might seem obvious, but it's worth mentioning that if your Distributed LAN Client configuration includes Distributed LAN Clients (DLC), the machines you use for your DLC servers should not also be metadata controllers.
+The default for replicate_threads is 8, and the default for data buffer size is 4 Mbytes.
+StorNext Gateway If your configuration includes StorNext LAN Clients, Quantum strongly recommends that the machines you use for your gateway servers should Server Performance not also be configured as metadata controllers.
+The exception to this recommendation is the StorNext M660 Metadata Appliance, which is specifically manufactured to handle this workload.
 Doing so may not only cause performance degradation, but also expose the virtual IPs to additional vulnerability.
-For best performance, machines used as DLC servers should always be dedicated machines.
+For best performance, machines used as gateway servers should be dedicated machines.